113 Arts and Sciences Building

 Students may select any major in which they are interested to discuss preparation for such careers.
 In addition to completing all university, college and departmental requirements, students must include in their curriculum the basic professional school requirements, including courses in biology, chemistry, math, and physics.
 Professional schools have other specific requirements and students should learn about any additional recommendations from those professional schools in which they are interested.
 We strongly suggest contacting the Pre-Health Advising office [College of Health Sciences, 110 Health Sciences, (307) 766-3878, or email@example.com] website: www.uwyo.edu/preprof/.

-Common majors in the College of A & S for these preprofessional programs include Chemistry, Biology, Botany, Psychology, and Physiology.
-However, there are pre-health students in programs as diverse as theatre and dance and anthropology.
+Psychology is a common major in the College of A&S for these preprofessional programs.
+However, there are pre-health students in programs as diverse as Anthropology and Theatre & Dance.
 Students need not declare a major immediately upon first enrollment.
-Advisers in individual departments can discuss options or if students wish to remain undeclared, they are advised in either the UW Advising, Career, and Exploratory Studies office or the Health Sciences Advising office.
+Advisors in individual departments can discuss options or, if students wish to remain undeclared, they are advised in either the UW Advising, Career, and Exploratory Studies office or the Health Sciences Advising office.

 Many departments in the College of Arts and Sciences offer internships for academic credit, and some provide monetary compensation.
 Academic internships provide practical, hands-on experience in a professional job setting as a complement to classroom instruction.
 An internship can provide students with both insight and preparation for future jobs.
 All internships require a strong background in writing, organizational ability and analytic skills.
 Junior or senior standing is recommended.